 National Bagel Day History

 Bagels have a long and highly documented history that travels from the Jewish families of Poland in the 1600s to wrapped up in parchment paper in your hands today.
 And, unlike many things created nearly five-hundred years ago, bagels are remarkably unchanged.
-Sure, cream cheeses, butters, flavors, and toppings may have evolved over time but the bagel is still the same basic recipe
+Sure, cream cheeses, butters, flavors, and toppings may have evolved over time but the bagel is still the same basic recipe.

 Bagels made the jump to America with a massive Polish-Jewish immigration in the 1800s that firmly entrenched itself in New York City where it thrived.
 In fact, an entire union was created in the early 1900s called Bagel Bakers Local 338 to support the growing, immigrant-led industry.
 That also begat the “bagel brunch,” that we still enjoy to this day with little to no changes: lox, cream cheese, capers, tomatoes, and red onions.